-Pauline Kael, longtime New Yorker film critic from the 1960s through the early 1990s, and best-selling author, was a lightning rod of American culture.
-She waged a battle to be recognized and achieve her position, and her strong opinions made her a divisive personality.
-Her distinctive writing voice pioneered the art form, and was largely a result of stubborn determination, huge confidence, and a deep love of the arts.
-The movie also shows 20th-century movies through her personal lens, and shows Pauline's life through 20th century movies.
-The filmmakers had complete access to the subject - through Gina James, Pauline's only child and the executor of her estate; friends and colleagues; and Pauline's personal archives.
-With over 30 new interviews, including David O. Russell, Quentin Tarantino, Alec Baldwin Greil Marcus, Paul Schrader, David Edelstein, and Joe Morgenstern.
-Sarah Jessica Parker voices Pauline through her writings and letters.
+Pauline Kael, the New Yorker film critic for 25 years until the early 1990s, was a lightning rod of American culture.
+She waged a battle to be recognized and her opinions made her readers hate or love her.
+Her distinctive voice pioneered the art form, and was largely a result of stubborn determination, huge confidence, and a deep love of the arts.
+The movie also shows 20th-century movies through Pauline's eye, and shows Pauline's own life through moments of other movies.
+The filmmakers had complete access to the subject -- through Gina James, Pauline's only child and the executor of her estate; friends and colleagues; and Pauline's personal archives.
+With over 30 new interviews, including David O. Russell, Quentin Tarantino, Camille Paglia, Molly Haskell, Alec Baldwin Greil Marcus, Paul Schrader, John Guare and Joe Morgenstern.
+Sarah Jessica Parker voices Pauline through her writing and letters.

 Here's a documentary about film critic Pauline Kael.
 A movie about a movie critic!
 It seems an exercise in tail chasing.

 For seemingly forever, including a couple of decades at The New Yorker, Pauline Kael was the outspoken voice of people who love an unseemly art.
 Movies, by their nature, cannot aspire to find that one, golden patron who will pay for their work.
 Instead, they must seek a mass audience, which means one must not be too hoity-toity.
 The business of movies is to make a product at a price that will entice enough people to pay for it to yield a profit.
 It's the same business model that a kid selling lemonade or Boeing making air craft uses.